top of page

 Plastic surgeon-led assessment and treatment of established scars

 Not all scars heal as expected.
 Some become raised, thickened, or itchy.
 Others widen, remain red, or cause discomfort long after the original wound has closed.
 At Doctor Stitch, scar assessment and revision are led by Dr Ng Zhi Yang, a dual-accredited UK and Singapore plastic surgeon with specific training in wound healing and scar management.
-Treatment is tailored to the scar type, location, and your individual healing profile - ranging from steroid injections to silicone, lasers, microneedling, and surgery with fat grafting.
+Treatment is tailored to the scar type, location, and your individual healing profile - ranging from steroid injections to silicone, lasers, microneedling, fat grafting and surgery.

 Types of Scars We Treat